-Depending upon desired Mighty Therm2 venting, it may be considered a Category I or a Category III appliance.
-In general, a vertical vent system will be a Category I system.
-However, in rare instances, a vertical vent system may be considered Category III.
-In the U.S., the National Fuel Gas Code (ANSI Z223.1-Latest Edition), or in Canada the CSA B149.1 (latest edition), defines a Category I vent system, and includes rules and tables to size these vent systems.
-If the Mighty Therm2's vertical vent system does not satisfy the criteria for Category I venting, it must be vented as a Category III system.
+or in Canada the CSA B149.1 (latest edition), defines a Category I vent system, and includes rules and tables to size these vent systems.
+If this units vertical vent system does not satisfy the criteria for Category I venting, it must be vented as a Category III system.

-All Mighty Therm2 vent systems which discharge horizontally (without the use of a power venter) are considered Category III vent systems.
+All vent systems which discharge horizontally (without the use of a power venter) are considered Category III vent systems.

-2.2.2 Category I Vent
+2.B.2 Category I Vent